 Robert Stokvis

-I was born 1965 in Vienna to a Dutch father and a German-Polish mother.
-I spent my early childhood in Italy and pursued academic studies in Vienna (Doctorate, University of Economics), Rotterdam (Diploma in European Studies, Erasmus University) and Cambridge (MBA, MIT Sloan School of Management).
+I was born in Vienna to a Dutch father and a German-Polish mother.
+I spent my early childhood in Italy and pursued academic studies in Vienna (Doctorate, University of Economics), Rotterdam (Diploma in European Studies, Erasmus University) and Cambridge (MBA, Sloan School of Management at the Massachusetts Institute of Technology).

 In the 1990s I worked as a business consultant in Berlin and was part of the effort to privatize the former East German economy.
 From there I joined the Board of Directors of a mining company and later became an industrial entrepreneur producing insulating refractory bricks in Saxony (Germany).